kaysalawu/azure-network-terraform/1-hub-and-spoke/2-hub-spoke-azfw-dual-region/README.md

 Address: 20.105.216.45
 ```

-We can see that the endpoint is a public IP address - ***20.105.216.45*** in this example.
-We can aslo observe there is a CNAME created for the app service which recursively resolves to the public endpoint.
+We can see that the endpoint is a public IP address, ***20.105.216.45*** in this example.
+We can also observe there is a CNAME created for the app service `hs12-spoke3-3578-app.privatelink.azurewebsites.net` which recursively resolves to the public endpoint.

 5.4.
-Test access to the  `Spoke3` app service via the public endpoint
+Test access to the  ***spoke3*** app service via the public endpoint
 ```sh
 curl $spoke3_apps_url
 ```